llucasduartee/llucasduartee/README.md

-## Olá, me chamo Lucas 👋
+## Hi!
+My name is Lucas 👋

-#### Sou um Front-end Developer, estudando Back-end para me tornar um Fullstack Developer.
-Experiência com startups, metodologia Agile, Scrum, Design Sprint e desenvolvimento de interfaces interativas e dinâmicas na web.
+#### I'm a Fullstack developer.
+Experience with startups, Agile systems, Scrum, Design Sprint and creating interactive and dynamic interfaces on web. 💻

-- 🌱 No momento aprendendo Node.js e Python como tecnologias de Back-end, bem como os Frameworks Django e Flask para construção de páginas com Python
+- 🌱 Studying a lot of React Native.
-- 👯 Buscando oportunidades para adquirir experiência e aprender coisas novas.
+- 👯 Looking for opportunities where I can show my full potential.
-- 🥅 Metas para 2020/2021: Contribuir de alguma maneira em projetos Open Source significativos.
+- 🥅 Goals this year: Be really good at React Native and UI/UX.

-### Se conecte comigo:
+### Social:

 [<img align="left" alt="llucasduartee | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]